The Complete Guide To Off Leash Dog Training

 Risks that might come with off leash dog training

-You might revel in the sight of your dog running free, but not everyone will agree with you.
-Some people are afraid of dogs and will not appreciate being run at by your enthusiastic pup.
+Finally, some people are afraid of dogs and will not appreciate being run at by your enthusiastic pup.
 Even if you shout “Don’t worry, she’s friendly!” your dog’s actions might seem aggressive and terrify an innocent hiker who has every right to be on the trail undisturbed.
-Always assess your environment and be aware that your dog can affect other people.

 The bottom line is, laws differ from place to place.
 Know the leash laws in your area, or any place that you plan to visit with your pup.